 AA Insurance's purpose is "We care, we help, and we get things sorted".
-Over the next five years, building on the foundations that have established the Company as a leading direct insurer, AA Insurance's strategic priorities will focus on Trust, Customer Value and Internal Capability.
+Over the next five years, building on the foundations that have established the Company as a leading direct insurer, AA Insurance's strategic priorities will focus on Technology & Transformation, Efficiency & Performance, Operating Model, Portfolio, Reputation & Growth and People.
 These will be underpinned by AA Insurance's long-term strategy known internally as "The AA Insurance Blueprint" as well as its culture and its behaviours.

-AA Insurance's long-term strategy is centred around providing competitive and flexible insurance while delivering the best customer service in the industry.
+AA Insurance's long-term strategy is centred around providing competitive and flexible insurance while delivering the best customer service in the industry in alignment with our vision to earn the trust of every New Zealander by protecting what matters most.
 The organisation continues to adopt the WriteMark Plain Language Standards to make policies easier for customers to read.